 If you want your website to bring you more leads and clients, you must focus its design on interactive elements that induce people to take action like call-to-action buttons (CTAs).
 Designing an effective call to action is one thing, getting people to click it is another.

 In this article, we’ll outline how you can create brilliantly designed CTA buttons that work and help you to encourage your web visitors to take the desired action that you had in mind when you created your webpage.
-Let’s look at some of the best tips along with excellent examples.
+Let’s look at some of the best tips along with excellent call to action examples.

+First, let’s define what the call to action meaning is.
 A call-to-action button (CTA) is an interactional element of your web and mobile interface that has the goal of persuading users to take an action that leads to a conversion, for example, subscription, purchasing, contacting, etc.

 In most cases (if designed properly), call-to-action buttons are easy to spot on the page and designed in a way that users are drawn to them.

 The main goals of CTA buttons are lead generation and sales/purchases.
 If the button is captivating enough to attract the users’ attention, it is good enough to make them click and enter the next stage of the purchasing/subscription process such as filling out a form, ordering a product or signing up for a product/service.